46OkuMen/appareden/docs/GEM.md

 Ok, so it's BR Gx.
 (Not sure what the final value does)

+That teal color is RGB 007788.
+In this world it'd be 80 7x. (yep, there's an 80 7f)

 ## BENIMARU.GEM
 Last few bytes are 00 09 00.
 Let's replace the 09